-• count your pills and talk with you about ways to help you take your pills.
-If it seems to you or to the study staff that you are having challenges, we will try to help by working through these with you.
+- count your pills and talk with you about ways to help you take your pills.
+If it seems to you or to the study staff that you are having challenges, we will try to help by working through these with you. - Talk with you about long term contraception.
+If you are not currently utilizing implants, injections or intrauterine devices we will offer them to you in the clinic or refer you for services.
+We will require proof of contraception if you have received it elsewhere.
+If you are receiving a long-acting injectable contraceptive, we will also require proof that you received your most recent dose.